Self-interacting mass-dimension one fields for any spin: Elko for any spin

-thus allowing us to make the following identification\footnote{Rigorously speaking, this identification holds up to a constant.
-But for $\chi(\ep,\sigma)$ to be an eigenspinor of the charge conjugation operator, we must take the constant to be unity.}
+Strictly speaking, this identification holds up to a constant.
+But for $\chi(\ep,\sigma)$ to be an eigenspinor of the charge conjugation operator, we must take the constant to be unity.
+Combining the functions given by eqs.~(\ref{eq:0_j_spinors_helicity}) and (\ref{eq:j_0_spinors_helicity}), we obtain